HomeBlogGTM Strategy

 • Pick 50 target accounts and set up job posting alerts

-• Choose two hiring signals to focus on initially (Rev Ops and CS are good starting points)
+• Choose two hiring signals to focus on first (Rev Ops and CS are good places to begin)

-• Create specific messaging for each signal type
+• Write specific messaging for each signal type

-• Track response rates and iterate on your approach
+• Track response rates and iterate on what works

-• Gradually add more signals and automation as you refine the process
+• Add more signals and automation as you refine the process

-The companies that master this distinction will dominate B2B sales in 2025 and beyond.
+The teams that internalize that difference will own B2B sales in 2025 and beyond.

-Ready to transform your lead generation strategy?
-Thyleads helps B2B SaaS companies implement signal-based prospecting at scale.
+Want to rework your lead generation around this?
+Thyleads helps B2B SaaS companies run signal-based prospecting at scale.

-[Contact us](https://thyleads.com/contact-us) to learn how we can help you turn hiring signals into qualified pipeline.
+[Contact us](https://thyleads.com/contact-us) to see how we turn hiring signals into qualified pipeline.

 About Thyleads

-Thyleads is a B2B lead generation company that specializes in helping SaaS companies identify and convert high-intent prospects using advanced signal intelligence and AI-powered automation.
-Our clients typically see 3x higher response rates and 40% shorter sales cycles within 90 days of implementation
+Thyleads is a B2B lead generation company that helps SaaS companies find and convert high-intent prospects using signal intelligence and AI-powered automation.
+Our clients typically see 3x higher response rates and 40% shorter sales cycles within 90 days of implementation.

 Share this article: